adncllng/vmock/src/pages/blog/en/the-first-listing.md

 date: 1974-01-01T14:53:00.000Z
 description: 'Performance in which I talk about who I am, and who I am not.'
 ---
 The First Listing is a performance part of a series developed initially in 2012.
 During this live performance, I list aloud everything that I am and everything that I am not in front of an audience.
-This exercise provokes accountability and is crucial in maintaining perspective, humility and attentiveness over time — knowing and stating publicly where I came from and where I am now, guides where you want to go.
+This public articulation enables an interesting kind of positioning and accountability in that it allows me to maintain perspective, humility and attentiveness over time.
+Knowing and stating publicly where I came from and where I am now, guides where I should go.
 In the next phases of this ongoing project, I intend on expanding the process and inviting other individuals to participate.

 This performance's iteration was presented at Concordia University in January 2012.